Frequently Asked Questions about Labyrinths

 What is a labyrinth?

-A labyrinth is a simple contemplative pathway used for walking meditation.
+A labyrinth is a pathway used for contemplation and walking meditation.
 It has been described as a stress management tool and a watering hole for the spirit.
-Walking the labyrinth is a detour from the everyday path of our lives – an opportunity to slow down and reflect.
-Its an easy way to meditate - to simply quiet the mind and open the heart.
+Walking the labyrinth is an opportunity to slow down and reflect.
+Its a way to quiet the mind and open the heart.

 How do you walk a labyrinth?